centrally-controlled-robot-swarm/central-computer/README.md

 ### `marker_detection`
 - Transforms an angled view to a birds eye view
 - Extracts ID and pose from ArUco markers
+- `pip install opencv-contrib-python`
+- Calibration done by the [camera_calibration library](https://github.com/abhishekpadalkar/camera_calibration)

 ### `command_transmission`
+- Facilitates UDP transmission between a laptop hot spot and each MCU
+- 💡 An example is currently provided in the program source code

 ### `multi_trajectory_planner`